Allemansrätten (the Right of Public access)

-Information about leisure activities is available at Student Life at LiU.
+Information about leisure activities is available at Student Life.

 In addition to the libraries at Linköping University, there are public libraries in both Linköping and Norrköping, where you can borrow books and other media, or use the facilities as a quiet place to study.
 You can register and get a library card with a valid ID card.